-IAPA Vice President Matt Sanders and its Executive Director, Ricardo Trotti, in late September held a series of interviews with local authorities, tourism officials and potential sponsors in Salt Lake City, Utah, this initiating preparations concerning the IAPA's 73rd General Assembly to be held October 27-30, 2017 in that city.
+IAPA President Matt Sanders and its Executive Director, Ricardo Trotti, in late September held a series of interviews with local authorities, tourism officials and potential sponsors in Salt Lake City, Utah, this initiating preparations concerning the IAPA's 73rd General Assembly to be held October 27-30, 2017 in that city.

 The IAPA executives also held meetings in Park City, Salt Lake City's neighboring town.